toslr/scRNA-shinyApp/README.md

 ## User Guide

-The shinyscRNA app provides a step-by-step workflow for analyzing single-cell RNA sequencing data.
+The SC Explorer app provides a step-by-step workflow for analyzing single-cell RNA sequencing data.
 Follow these steps to complete your analysis:

 ### Metadata Import